Don Charlwood's Twenty Men

 Ministry of Defence Bomber Command pages

 Royal Air Force units are described as "No. such-a-number Squadron" i.e. "No. 103 Squadron".
 It is incorrect to refer to such units as "the 103rd Squadron".
-The correct abbreviation for Squadron is Sqdn.
+The abbreviation for Squadron is either Sqn or Sqdn.
 This also applies to Royal Canadian Air Force (RCAF), Royal Australian Air Force (RAAF), Royal New Zealand Air Force (RNZAF), Polish Air Force (PAF) or Free French Air Force (FFAF).

 RAF flying locations are generally called aerodromes, specifically referred to as Stations; "RAF Elsham Wolds" or "RAF Station Elsham Wolds."
 Squadrons were part of Groups and Groups were part of a Command.
 Thus, Bomber Command comprised of several Groups (1 Group, 5 Group and so on) and 1 Group comprised several Squadrons (103 Sqdn, 100 Sqdn and so on).
 A Squadron was for administrative purposes further divided into Flights such as A Flight, B Flight, and for a large squadron, C Flight.
 Each entity had its own members and administration.